-Stance setback is the measure that (in the boards specifications) let's us know how far back the center between the inserts (bindings) is from the effective edge center of the snowboard.
+Stance setback is the measure thatlet's us know how far back the center between the inserts (bindings) is from the center of the effective edge of the snowboard.

-0 setback / centered inserts Better for freestyle because makes the board ride switch as well as it does forward, gives you good board control and makes the board turn easily Found in most freestyle snowboards, in some all mountains, and in very few or none freeride/powder boards.
+0 setback / centered stance/inserts Better for freestyle because helps the board to ride switch as well as it rides forward, gives you good board control in both directions and makes the board turn easily.
+Found in most freestyle snowboards, in some all mountains, and in very few or none freeride/powder boards.
 Also found in all boards named true twin, in lots of boards named directional twin, or twin like, and in very few or none directional boards

-ridiculous stance setback only found in snowboards described as "freeride/powder boards" and "directional snowboards".
+Such a huge stance set-back can only be found in snowboards described as "freeride/powder boards" and "directional snowboards".
 The word here is buoyancy!